flaf/miscellaneous/puppet/modules/ceph/README.md

 #  - /dev/sdb1 == /dev/disk/by-partlabel/osd-0-journal is used for the journal
 #  - /dev/sdb2 == /dev/disk/by-partlabel/osd-0 is the working directory.
 #
+# If the OSD journal and the OSD working directory are 2
+# partitions of the same disk, it's better to put the
+# journal in the first partition.
+#
-# Or, better, the journal is in a raw partition in another
+# But the "must-have" is to put the journal in a raw
-# disk (ideally a SSD).
+# partition of another disk, ideally a SSD.
 #
 mkfs.xfs -f -L mon-ceph01 /dev/disk/by-partlabel/mon-ceph01
 mkfs.xfs -f -L mon-ceph02 /dev/disk/by-partlabel/mon-ceph02